Best Online Criminal Justice Programs in District Of Columbia (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online criminal justice degree in District Of Columbia offers a flexible path to a high-demand career.
-District Of Columbia salaries are approximately 33.8% higher than the national average for criminal justice roles.
+District Of Columbia offers competitive wages for criminal justice professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, District Of Columbia students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online criminal justice programs and are ranked based on affordability, graduation rates, and student outcomes in District Of Columbia.